 Check for British or European safety mark - Make sure an appliance has a British or European safety mark when you buy it.

-Get Out, Stay Out, Call 999 - Never use water on an electrical fire and don't take any risks with your safety.
+In the event of a fire Get Out, Stay Out, Call 999 - never use water on an electrical fire and don't take any risks with your safety.
 Pull the plug out or switch the power off if it is safe to do so.
 Get out, stay out and call 999.

 Circuit protection reduces the likelihood of an electrical fire occurring.
 Contact an approved professional for advice on circuit protection or to have your circuit protection checked.

 Only 36% of consumers register all of their large domestic appliances.